 (ii) having a level of disability similar to the level of disability described in the ADL trigger as determined under regulations prescribed by the Secretary of the Treasury in consultation with the Secretary of Health and Human Services

-(iii)requiring "substantial supervision" to protect such individuals from threats to health and safety due to "severe cognitive impairment" (including all forms of dementia including Alzheimer's.
+(iii)requiring "substantial supervision" to protect such individuals from threats to health and safety due to "severe cognitive impairment" (including all forms of dementia, including Alzheimer's.

 A policy may not be considered "tax-qualified" unless the determination of whether an individual is a "chronically ill individual" takes into account at least five of those activities.

 Most major companies use all six ADLs.
-"Substantial assistance" with at least two of the six ADLs means "hands-on assistance" and/or "standby assistance”.
+"Substantial assistance" with at least two of the six ADLs means "hands-on assistance" and/or "standby assistance."

-Hands-on" assistance means the physical assistance of another person without which the individual would be unable to perform the activity of daily living.
+"Hands-on" assistance means the physical assistance of another person without which the individual would be unable to perform the activity of daily living.

 "Standby assistance" means the presence of another person within arm's reach of the individual that is necessary to prevent, by physical intervention, injury to the individual while the individual is performing the ADL (such as being ready to catch the individual if the individual falls while getting into or out of the bathtub or shower as part of bathing, or being ready to remove food from the individual's throat if the individual chokes while eating.)

-Unfortunately, many financial planners and general insurance agents have limited knowledge and experience in planning for long-term care and designing plans.
+Unfortunately, many financial planners and general insurance agents have limited knowledge and experience planning for long-term health care and designing plans.
 Product features and underwriting standards change frequently.

 Many inexperienced advisors and agents often recommend benefits that are far more than what you need.
 This is another reason to seek the help of a qualified and trusted specialist.

 Premium differences for the same coverage will be due to the underwriting class they use (preferred, select, standard, substandard), in addition to your gender, spousal or partner discounts, the amount of benefit, and "riders" that are added to the policy.

-Inexperienced agents and financial advisors will often quote "preferred" without asking you many questions.
+Inexperienced agents and financial advisors will often quote "preferred" without asking you many health and family history questions.

 Most plans include special "riders" to consider, and which will certainly affect your premium, including various inflation options and shared spousal benefits for spouses/partners.
 These vary from company to company.

-Most states have partnership plans which provide additional dollar-for-dollar asset protection or "asset disregard”.
+Most states have partnership plans which provide additional dollar-for-dollar asset protection or "asset disregard."
 Specific states have different requirements for inflation options for a policy to be considered a partnership plan.

 These plans usually feature a single premium, although some can be paid in five, ten, twenty years, even annually with some companies.

-When you get the help of a specialist you will have peace-of-mind that you shopped the top companies and found the best coverage at the lowest cost.
+When you get the help of a specialist, you will have peace of mind that you shopped the top companies and found the best coverage at the lowest cost.